 The lunch setting and BBQ was prepared perfectly by the time we arrived at 1pm.
 After a quick shower to de-sea salt myself, we wandered down to our private beach cabana.
 Kai was there to greet us and explained that the menu to us and that he would do a little demonstration for us as he cooked.
 Both being foodies, Nik and I were fascinated and took an avid interest.
 We watched Kai at work as we sipped a celebratory glass of wine.
 I slowly felt the adrenaline from the morning of diving ooze out of me.

-One fantastic element about this part of the Dine and Dine Package at the Four Seasons Nevis is that Kai creates the menu depending entirely on what is caught that day.
+One fantastic element about this part of the Dine and Dine experience at the Four Seasons Nevis is that Kai creates the menu depending entirely on what is caught that day.
 Based on our catch of Lion Fish and Lobster, he decided to create a Lion Fish ceviche for starters and the Lobster for the main course.
 With a whole 10lb of lobster to get through, we skipped the dessert.

 Not being a huge fan of raw fish, I was a bit unsure about the prospect of the ceviche at first, but Kai explained that the lemon juice the fish sits in actually cooks the meat.
 The Lion Fish is a white fish that was pre-chopped into small chunks.
 He left it in the lemon juice a little longer than usual for me and served the fish with a delicious Peruvian-inspired blend of sweetcorn, onions and herbs with a plantain crisp on the side.
 It was strange to think we could eat the meat of a poisonous fish 100% safely as the venom is in the fins.
 The flavours were so tropical and refreshing and combined with the Lion Fish and it was absolutely delicious.